dawsonjon/101Things/docs/ham_transmitter.rst

 which uses a powerful PIO feature to output an RF oscillator with precisely controlled phase and frequency, reducing the part count and keeping the cost down.
-The transmitter also employs a PWM output to generate an RF envelope for amplitude modulation.
-Whether you're new to the world of Ham Radio or just looking for a fun project for your Pi Pico, this transmitter is the perfect way to get on the air with equipment you built yourself.

-`C++ Code for Pi Pico <https://github.com/dawsonjon/101Things/tree/master/18_transmitter>`_
+The transmitter also employs a PWM output to generate an RF envelope for amplitude modulation.  `C++ Code for Pi Pico <https://github.com/dawsonjon/101Things/tree/master/18_transmitter>`_

+**Note:**

+*Feel free to experiment, but please keep in mind that it is still an experimental prototype and not a fully tested design.
+There are areas that still need work and there are likely to be changes as the design evolves.*

 Prototype Design